 If you are interested in scheduling or finding out more about ENE, call or email Kate for additional information.

-A moderated settlement conference is similar to early neutral evaluation, but is less formal.
+A moderated settlement conference (MSC) is similar to early neutral evaluation, but is less formal.

 The parties present brief oral presentations, and the moderator provides an oral advisory opinion to aid the parties in negotiating.
 The process is confidential and non-binding.

-Moderated settlement conferences take place in person, either at Kate
+MSCs take place in person, either at Kate's office or at a loca

-A moderated settlement conference is similar to early neutral evaluation, but is less formal.
+A moderated settlement conference (MSC) is similar to early neutral evaluation, but is less formal.

 The parties present brief oral presentations, and the moderator provides an oral advisory opinion to aid the parties in negotiating.
 The process is confidential and non-binding.

-Moderated settlement conferences take place in person, either at Kate's office or at a location of the parties' choosing.
-These conferences are available for any civil case type other than small claims.
+MSCs take place in person, either at Kate's office or at a location of the parties' choosing.
+Kate offers MSCs for any civil case type other than small claims.

 If you are interested in scheduling a moderated settlement conference, call or email Kate for additional information.